Saietta Group

-Saietta Group plc is a UK-based global engineering business specialising in the design, development and supply of complete powertrains for electric vehicles (EVs) including scooters, buses, as well as marine applications.
+Saietta Group PLC is a UK-based global engineering business specialising in the design, development, and supply of complete powertrains for electric vehicles (EVs) including scooters, buses, and marine applications.

-Since 2017, Saietta has engineered several electric motor technologies including proprietary AFT (axial flux motor) and RFT (radial flux motor) technology which is mated to controllers and transmissions.
-The design is modular, enabling the delivery of both high and low voltage e-motor solutions.
+Since 2017, Saietta has engineered several electric motor technologies including proprietary AFT (axial flux motor) and RFT (radial flux motor) technology.
+This technology is mated to controllers and transmissions.
+The design is modular, enabling the delivery of both high and low-voltage e-motor solutions.